ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter30.md

 At that moment, Lán WàngJī came out of the room and joined them at the table.
 He brought along an exquisite tea set and began to pour the tea into the cups for everyone while keeping an elegant posture.

-It was the white peony tea, which was always abundant in Jīnlíntái and was Jīn Líng’s favourite tea.
+It was white peony tea, Líng’s favourite, that was abundant in Jīnlíntái.

 Jiāng Chéng thought, “He has chosen this tea only for Jīn Líng’s sake.”
 Then, he tried hard to suppress the disappointing feeling in him.